Skip to content

 #LG Wins Nearly Every Category

-For most buyers who can stretch their budget, LG delivers a materially better television.
-Picture quality on OLED models is really in a different league.
-The gaming specs are among the best available. webOS is faster and more capable than VIZIO OS.
+LG delivers a materially better television for most buyers who can stretch their budget.
+OLED picture quality is in a different league.
+Gaming specs are among the best available, and webOS is faster and more capable than VIZIO OS.

 Vizio isn’t a bad TV brand.
 The P-Series Quantum X punches above its price, and for casual everyday viewing in a bright room, you might not miss what LG offers.
 The gap narrows considerably when you compare Vizio’s best against LG’s mid-range.